thomas-vogel/thomas-vogel.github.io/index.md

       </a>
     </div>
     <div style="margin-left: 0%;">
-      Consider submitting to the <a href="https://conf.researchr.org/track/ssbse-2022/ssbse-2022-challenge" target="_blank">Challenge Track of the 14th Symposium on Search-Based Software Engineering (SSBSE 2022)</a>.
-All accepted submissions will compete for cash prizes totalling up to €1000.
-The submission deadline is Fri 22 July 2022.
+      Consider attending the <a href="https://conf.researchr.org/home/ssbse-2022" target="_blank">14th Symposium on Search-Based Software Engineering (SSBSE 2022)</a>.
+It will be co-located with ESEC/FSE in Singapore and there will be an online program.
     </div>
 </section>